polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/index.md

     * How to sync on-chain data with an off-chain storage

 * **PART 5:** [Best practices](tcr-best-practices.md)
-    * Avoiding economic vulnerability in runtime modules
+    * Avoiding economic vulnerability in runtime pallets
     * Error handling - Never Panic!
     * When to update state (doing enough checks)